Eigenvalues of random graphs with cycles: Random Networks with Cyclic Motifs

 Since the entries of our adjacency matrix are i.i.d. and their magnitude decreases sub-exponentially, the probability distributions are uniform \cite{bourgade2014local} within a closed curve.
 This means that increasing $\rho_\tau$ decreases the surface in the angular range $\theta \in \left[ \frac{\pi}{k}, \frac{2\pi}{k}\right]$ while increasing it in $\theta \in \left[ 0, \frac{\pi}{k}\right]$.
 Intuitively, $\rho_\tau>0$ accounts for the number of cycles, and every cycle is a feedback loop, therefore the linear system described by $M$ has many cycles with positive feedback, so it resonates at the frequency $\frac{1}{\tau}$ and its corresponding harmonics.
 This resonant frequency corresponds to the phases of the dominant eigenvalues, meaning that when $\rho_\tau$ increases the eigenvalues with the phases $\frac{2\pi k}{\tau}$ for $k \in \{0,1,...,\tau-1\}$ increase their moduli while those with phases $\frac{2\pi (k+1)}{\tau}$ decrease it.
 For $\rho_\tau<0$, the argument is the same, but the eigenvalues that are dampened are those with phases $\frac{2\pi k}{\tau}$ and the enhanced ones correspond to phases $\frac{2\pi (k+1)}{\tau}$.

 We computed the eigenvalue distributions of large graphs with overrepresented circular motifs where degrees and weights are homogeneous.
-The resultant eigenvalue distributions shown in Fig.\ref{fig:kellipseEigenvalues} are not only symmetric, but are also surprisingly regular.
+The resultant eigenvalue distributions shown in Fig.\ref{fig:kellipseEigenvalues} agree with our previous discussion.
+In fact, their support is given by the Hypotrochoidic Law of Random Matrices \cite{aceituno2019universal}, which states that the support of the eigenvalues of such a matrix with a variance across columns normalized to 1 has the boundary